MellowMango/apartment-search/backend/scrapers/README.md

 # Acquire Apartments Scrapers

-This directory contains the scraper architecture for Acquire Apartments, designed to extract property listings from various broker websites.
+This directory contains the scraper architecture for Acquire Apartments, designed to extract property listings from various broker websites and store them in both local files and databases.

 ## Directory Structure